kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

-For example, suppose a cron job is run to schedule every one minute, say it is set to start at exactly `08:30:00` and its `startingDeadlineSeconds` is not set, if the CronJob controller happens to be down from `08:29:00` to `10:21:00`, the job will not start as the number of missed jobs which missed it's schedule is greater than 100.
+For example, suppose a cron job is run to schedule every one minute, say it is set to start at exactly `08:30:00` and its `startingDeadlineSeconds` is not set, if the CronJob controller happens to be down from `08:29:00` to `10:21:00`, the job will not start as the number of missed jobs which missed their schedule is greater than 100.

 For example, suppose a cron job is run to schedule every one minute, say it is set to start at exactly `08:30:00` and its `startingDeadlineSeconds` is set to 200 seconds, if the CronJob controller happens to